jamai12/jamai12.github.io/_posts/2025/2025-02-07-Build-your-own-Socks-Proxy.md

  and i should set the same port in proxychains configuration file
 ![](/assets/img/Pasted image 20250207200602.png)

-and than we need to initiate the  connection with the server using client in the second machine that have access to the target machine
+Next, we need to initiate a connection to the server with the attacker machine using a client on the compromised machine that has access to the target machine
 ![](/assets/img/Pasted image 20250207200836.png)

-so once the connection established with the server the sever than will bind in second  port we defined later to intercept proxychains connection to confirm that we can use the following command
+So once the connection established with the server the sever than will bind in second  port we defined later to intercept proxychains connection to confirm that we can use the following command
 ![](/assets/img/Pasted image 20250207201113.png)

 so than any command we used with proxychains will be forward in the port `1080` for example let's use proxychains with `nxc` command to check smb of the target machine